meffbbbro/botyapppro/README.md

    - API Hash
    - Phone Number (with country code, e.g., +1234567890)
 4. Click **🔗 Connect to Telegram**
-5. Enter the verification code sent to your phone
+5. Enter the verification code sent to your other telegram device.
 6. If you have 2FA enabled, enter your password when prompted

 ### 3. Set Up Message Queue